MD-Yaseen13/Vehicle_Detection_from_aerial_images/README.md

-# Vehicle Detection from Aerial Images using Deep Learning
+c# Vehicle Detection from Aerial Images using Deep Learning

 ## Overview
 This project implements a vehicle detection system using deep learning techniques, specifically YOLOv3 and Faster R-CNN, applied to aerial images.
 The system aims to accurately detect vehicles in urban areas from high-resolution aerial photographs, contributing to applications in surveillance, traffic management, and urban planning.